So Much Depends Upon The Federal Reserve

 Second, passive investing has soared in volume over the past nine years.
 It makes sense.
 If the market is continually rising, why fight the market - just go with it.
 And more and more money flows into ETFs and funds that support passive investing.

-Passive investing pioneer John “Ma” McQuown, co-founder of Dimensional Fund Advisors is quoted in the Financial Times as saying that he see no end to the flood of money going into passive investment vehicles.
+Passive investing pioneer John “Ma” McQuown, co-founder of Dimensional Fund Advisors is quoted in the Financial Times as saying that he sees no end to the flood of money going into passive investment vehicles.
 Nearly half of all assets managed by the US funds industry are in passive investment vehicles.

 “BlackRock and Vanguard, the two biggest participants in the passive investing world, manage nearly $11 trillion between them, having taken in nearly $500 billion this year—the vast majority of it in ETFs and index-tracking mutual funds.”